Last week Genesis Framework 2.1 was released, shortly followed by 2.1.1.

 But you don’t have to use the Theme Customiser, all the settings are still in their original locations.

 Primary Nav Extras

-In the content archives settings you can now select a left or right alignment of your featured images on your archive pages.
+In the content archives settings, you can now select left or right alignment of your featured images on your archive pages.

-And the Featured Post Widget and the Featured Page Widget now has the option of center aligning your featured image.
+And the Featured Post Widget and the Featured Page Widget now has the option of centre aligning your featured image.

 But what does the Genesis Developer need to know?

 If like me, you are a web developer that builds websites for clients using Genesis, or develops plugins or child themes for the Genesis Framework, then you are going to want to know a lot more about the changes, specifically the ones that are “under the hood” and may not be immediately obvious.

 I know when I hear about a new release I want to know:

 - Will anything break when my clients update?
 I\’m a little paranoid about such things but it with Genesis it rarely happens.